lgreco/comp271s24/Assignments/Assignment 01/GradingNotes.md

 ### Common mistakes in `contains`

-* Using a for loop and the `break` statement.
+* Using a for-loop and the `break` statement.
 Anytime we need to "`break`" out of a for-loop it means that we should have used a while-loop.
 The `break` command should be used rarely and only if you can justify (with a memo at least 10,000 words long) why it's the only alternative.

 * Running the while-loop to the end of the array, i.e.,<br/>
 ``while(!found && i < this.data.length)``<br/>